 Should you buy another oil rig that earns you $2,000 in two hours or set up two more newspaper routes that, together with your existing ones, will make you $200 in three minutes?
 If you take a moment to calculate, you’ll see that building an oil rig isn’t that beneficial after all.
 Different combinations of upgrades will result in different profits, and choosing what to invest in makes economic simulation games like AdVenture Capitalist also strategy games of sorts.

-You feel like it’s your decisions that make the business flourish, and that brings you satisfaction and drags you back into the game.
+Essentially, you feel like it’s your decisions that make the business flourish, and that brings you satisfaction and drags you back into the game.

 How to make a tycoon game of your own

 AdVenture Capitalist’s selling point is its satirical plot — buying for the sake of being able to buy more.
 That’s why there are all kinds of businesses to own.
 But there are other tycoon games in a wide variety of settings.
 For example, Idle Miner Tycoon is, as one would expect, a game set in a mine.
-If you search "idle tycoon" on the App Store or Google Play, you’ll find all kinds of real-life settings like restaurants, hotels, factories, supermarkets, gyms, and theme parks.
+If you search “idle tycoon” on the App Store or Google Play, you’ll find various real-life settings like restaurants, hotels, factories, supermarkets, gyms, and theme parks.
 There are more unusual ones too, like the mafia, space, ancient civilizations, zombies, and even the underworld.
 Nothing is stopping you but your imagination.

 Most mobile games, unlike PC and console games, have no fixed ending.
-That’s because when a game ends, the user deletes it and the developer can get no more revenue from it.
+That’s because when the game ends, the user deletes it, and the developer can get no more revenue from it.
 One exception is games with paid downloads, which are similar to PC/console games that you only buy once.
 Hence, with your tycoon simulator, you’ll need to develop a core loop — a set of repeatable actions.